 It’s enjoyable to imagine what the Mayan city might’ve once looked like thousands of years ago.
 The Mayan ruins make for a great day trip to explore and wonder at what might have occurred during this important piece of history.

-The Mayan ruins near Tulum were once a major trading port and religious center from the 11th to 16th centuries.
+The Mexico ruins near Tulum were once a major trading port and religious center from the 11th to 16th centuries.

 The reason behind the strategic location of this ancient site was because the cliffs provided protection to the east while limestone walls covered the other 3 sides of the city.